aaronparker/aaronparker.github.io/_posts/2018-08-13-citrix-workspace-app-microsoft-intune.md

 The [Citrix HDX RealTime Media Engine](https://www.citrix.com/downloads/citrix-receiver/additional-client-software/hdx-realtime-media-engine-25.html) - required for optimising Skype for Business under XenApp and XenDesktop, does come as a single Windows Installer file.
 This makes it easy then to deploy the engine [to Windows PCs as a Required line-of-business application](https://docs.microsoft.com/en-us/intune/lob-apps-windows) without modification or custom packaging.
 This will ensure that no user interaction is required to install the engine since most users are unlikely to know what it does anyway.

-## Bonus:&nbsp;Citrix Workspace app for Chrome
+## Bonus: Citrix Workspace app for Chrome

-If&nbsp;you have Google Chrome deployed in your environment and you&#8217;d like to deploy the&nbsp;Citrix Workspace app for Chrome, this can be achieved with a PowerShell script that will either deploy it as a preference that users must approve or as a policy that will be automatically pushed out and users will be unable to remove from Chrome.
+If you have Google Chrome deployed in your environment and you&#8217;d like to deploy the Citrix Workspace app for Chrome, this can be achieved with a PowerShell script that will either deploy it as a preference that users must approve or as a policy that will be automatically pushed out and users will be unable to remove from Chrome.

 Google provides detailed documentation on [deploying Chrome extensions on Windows](https://developer.chrome.com/apps/external_extensions#registry).